 Your hip joint is a ball and socket that moves in all directions.
 It’s important to warm up the hip and surrounding muscles before any workout, since they’re key contributors to balance and stability.

 Muscles worked: glutes, hip flexors, hip extensors, hip abductors, hip adductors

 - Stand tall with feet hip-width apart.

 - Take one step forward with your right leg, plant your foot firmly on the ground, and lift your left knee to your chest.

 - While standing on one leg, make a circle with your knee, bringing it across your body and then out to the side.

-- Place left foot on the floor and repeat on the right side.
+- Place your left foot on the floor and repeat on the right side.

 - Repeat 10 times, then repeat entire sequence moving your legs in the opposite direction by bringing your leg out to the side first and then in a circle across your body.